GenAI4DPS/advances-challenges/_pages/attraction.md

 6. <u>Food tour in Bologna alleys</u>
 7. <u>Ferrari Experience</u>
 8. <u>Bologna Walking Tour</u>
+9. <u>Aroma Speciality Coffees</u>

-Furthermore, you can organize a a day trip to Florence and Pisa from Bologna.
+Furthermore, you can organize a day trip to Florence and Pisa from Bologna.